WellstoneAction/alumni_races/README.md

 (2) A keys file holds API credentials

-(3) __init__.py makes the folder a module from which other files or code can be imported.
-This is needed to import the API credentials.

-(4) run.py is the main file to execute - ultimately it outputs a separate CSV formatted as detailed in "Outputs" below
+(3) run.py is the main file to execute - ultimately it outputs a separate CSV formatted as detailed in "Outputs" below